MinorAdvancedPrototyping/grasshopper-open-access-test/_sources/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Design_for_Digital_Fabrication__Laser_Cutting_/!index.md

 ![bench_rhino_curves.png](bench_rhino_curves.png)

-Once we've drawn these curves, we will import them into Grasshopper using the “Geometry” component to apply the sweep function.
+Once we've drawn these curves, we will import them into Grasshopper using the **Geometry** component to apply the sweep function.
 This function takes two main inputs: the curve(s) to be swept (sections) and the path along which they should be swept (rails).
 By using the sweep function, we'll transform our two-dimensional curves into a three-dimensional bench model.
 This model will then serve as the starting point for our contour slicing and plate packing processes in the later sections of this tutorial.

 ![bench_surface_script.png](bench_surface_script.png)